Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 Will Raspberry Pi 6 be called “Pi 6 Model B”?

-Will Pi 6 finally have a built-in M.2 slot?
+Will Pi 6 have a built-in M.2 slot?

 Will Pi 6 have 2.5GbE?